-Things are never lonely at the Bamboo Booth at an SPC event, but since our press release hit the wires earlier this week, we’ve been exceptionally busy with attendees wanting to get a first look at the newest addition to the Bamboo application family: Community Central.
-Some of the “early birds” had attended the Bamboo customer appreciation party at the House of Blues Monday night, and were anxious to see Bamboo’s entrance to the social collaboration space.
-Below are some of the comments and reactions we’ve fielded so far:
+Things are never lonely at the Bamboo Booth at an SPC event.
+Still, since our press release hit the wires earlier this week, we’ve been exceptionally busy with attendees wanting to get a first look at the newest addition to the Bamboo application family: Community Central.
+Some “early birds” had attended the Bamboo customer appreciation party at the House of Blues Monday night.
+They were anxious to see Bamboo’s entrance to the social collaboration space.
+Below are some of the comments and reactions we’ve fielded so far.

-In Forums, the “sticky” feature that allows a post stay at the top of a forum, along with the ability to mark a response as the correct answer seem to be the standout features among business users.
-Comments such as, “The ease of use will encourage employees to participate in the discussions and will allow us to ‘crowdsource’ within our existing employee base and bridge the gap between various organizational units” have been heard more than once.
+In Forums, the “sticky” feature that allows a post to stay at the top of a forum and the ability to mark a response as the correct answer seems to be the standout feature among business users.
+Comments such as, “The ease of use will encourage employees to participate in the discussions and allow us to ‘crowdsource’ within our existing employee base and bridge the gap between various organizational units” have been heard more than once.

 The fact that the application extends out-of-the-box SharePoint 2010 and leverages SharePoint’s security trimming and permissions resonated with most users.
-Having the ability to moderate both blog posts and comments provides the additional level of content management functionality that seems to be on the forefront of many SharePoint administrators now.
+The ability to moderate both blog posts and comments provide additional content management functionality that is now at the forefront of many SharePoint administrators.

 The search feature that allows users to look for information across blogs, forums, or the knowledge base ties into how users seek and expect information to be served and “has the potential for customers and partners to self-serve beyond the standard FAQs” and encourage participation in a user community.

-These comments and reactions were all music to our ears, and we look forward to receiving more responses to not only how much you like the application, but also feedback such as, “Could you please add this feature?”
-So if you’re attending the SPC and have not yet gotten your first glimpse of Community Central, please stop the Bamboo booth (#339) for a demo.
+These comments and reactions were all music to our ears, and we look forward to receiving more responses to how much you like the application and feedback, such as, “Could you, please add this feature?”
+So if you’re attending the SPC and have not yet gotten your first glimpse of Community Central, please stop by the Bamboo booth (#339) for a demo.
 The exhibit hall opens at 11:30 a.m. today, and we’d love to see you at the booth.